 Check In: This was a simple process at Ambler Farm.
 There were port-a-potties by the start line and a handwashing station with real soap and water.
 I arrived early (for once) because I needed to grab my race t-shirt and send my intrepid spouse to the finish line to retrieve me because this was a point-to-point race!
 More on that in a minute.

-The farm was host to a number of adorable animals and appears to host education events for children.
-Here are some cute pics I took while exploring before the race.
+The farm was host to a number of adorable animals and appears to host educational events for children.
+There were quite a few farm animals, including sheep, goats, chickens, and rabbit.
+Here are some cute pics I took of the different rabbit cages while exploring before the race.

 Course Description: This was advertised as a net-downhill race, and it absolutely was, dropping 87m from start-to-finish on a point-to-point course.
 The race started in the parking lot of Ambler Farm and immediately proceeded on local roads.
 There was an immediate downhill, followed by the sharpest uphill climb of the race.
 From there, the rest of the first mile continued downhill on local roads before turning onto the Norwalk River Valley Trail for the remainder of the race.
 The trail is not paved, it has a crushed gravel surface of a fine texture.
 It was comfortable to run on.